 On January 17, 2003 the Company adopted the Share Option Plan 2003, ("the 2003 Plan"), pursuant to which the Compensation and Organization Committee of the Company's Board of Directors may grant options to employees of the Company or its subsidiaries for the purchase of ordinary shares.
 Each option will be an employee stock option, or NSO.
 Each grant of an option under the 2003 Plan will be evidenced by a Stock Option Agreement between the optionee and the Company.
 The exercise price will be specified in each Stock Option Agreement.
 An aggregate of 6.0 million ordinary shares have been reserved under the 2003 Plan and, in no event will the number of ordinary shares that may be issued pursuant to options awarded under the 2003 Plan exceed 10% of the outstanding shares, as defined in the 2003 Plan, at the time of the grant.
-Further, the maximum number of ordinary shares with respect to which options may be granted under the 2003 Plan during any calendar year to any employee shall be 400,000 ordinary shares.
-No options can be granted under the 2003 Plan after January 17, 2013.
+Further, the maximum number of ordinary shares with respect to which options may be granted under the 2003 Plan after January 17, 2013.